:snowflake::ski: ECSE223 SnowShoeTours Project: Team 07

 git checckout emma # switch to branch named "Emma"

-branch# Switch to your target branch
+# Switch to your target branch

 git checkout <your-target-branch>